 Through different initiatives, the programme aims to promote regional and trans-regional cooperation to overcome the fragmented approach that arises from different levels of capacity and interest among littoral states.

-The current action consists of six projects, of which four still active (include an “internal” link to “how”) in two main regions: the Wider Indian Ocean and West Africa (the Gulf of Guinea).
+The current action consists of six projects, of which two still active in two main regions: the Wider Indian Ocean and West Africa (the Gulf of Guinea).

 CMR projects’ objective is to progressively form one global joint action which will contribute to create trans-regional synergies and increase maritime security and safety of critical maritime routes.

 Who is CMR?

 With a heavy reliance on maritime trade, maritime security has become an increasing priority for the European Union (EU).